 Wendy joined W3C in 2012, after time in legal academia, private practice, and with Electronic Frontier Foundation.
 She spends her time among law, technology, and policy.
 Wendy's legal research focuses on "openness," in the law and technology of online expression, user-innovation, privacy, and anonymity.

-Wendy can also be found at wendy.seltzer.org or wendy.seltzer.is, and at the Chilling Effects Clearinghouse.
+Wendy can also be found at wendy.seltzer.org or wendy.seltzer.is, and at the Lumen Project (formerly known as Chilling Effects Clearinghouse).

 Wendy speaks and writes on copyright, trademark, patent, open source, privacy and the public interest online.
-She has an A.B. from Harvard College and J.D. from Harvard Law School, and occasionally takes a break from legal code to program (Perl and MythTV).
+She has an A.B. from Harvard College and J.D. from Harvard Law School.

 PGP/GPG key fingerprint: 5680 520A 86DF 8522 0EE7 886D D4F2 DF07 2093 47A5